|Summary:||An article to advise users on setting up IFD for Microsoft Dynamics CRM|

 |Article Type:||Information / Support|

 Internet Facing Deployment (IFD) is required to access Microsoft Dynamics CRM outside the corporate network.
-A successful implementation of IFD is reliant on several elements.
+Successful implementation of IFD is reliant on several elements.

 - Public/Internal DNS